TNQKhang/KM-client-engineering-test/README.md

 # KM-client-engineering-test
-The answer in plain text for the client engineering text for Kingdom Maker.
+The answer in plain text for the client engineering test for Kingdom Maker.